 Effective leaders walk alongside the people they lead—and they love every step.
 They spend time with their teams and find ways to understand each member.
-As a fiftysomething coach working with Generation Y or Millennial athletes, I had to find ways to plug in—whether by hiring young coaches or enlisting my teenage son’s help as a “consultant.”
+As a 50-something coach working with millennial athletes, I had to find ways to plug in, whether by hiring young coaches or enlisting my teenage son’s help as a “consultant.”
 Anything that opens up the lines of communication and allows us to engage others is a step in the right direction.

-Leadership needs to be about helping others become the best they can be, it is built on a foundation of teaching, helping, and guiding.
-Our goal should be to help everyone earn an A—or whatever the equivalent measure of success is in our organizations.
-Leaders must not be content to merely teach the group from the front of the room; they must take a hands-on, one-on-one approach to mentoring individual lives.
+Leadership needs to be about helping others become the best they can be.
+It’s built on a foundation of teaching.
+Our goal should be to help everyone earn an A, or whatever the equivalent measure of success is in our organizations.
+Leaders must not be content merely to teach the group from the front of the room; they must take a hands-on, one-on-one approach and mentor individual lives.
 By providing others with the opportunity to grow, we help them become even more valuable members of the team, even as we’re building the overall strength of the team.

 Encouragement is the fuel that powers our efforts to engage, educate, and equip.
-[Tweet This] Nothing does more to lubricate the rough spots than a good dose of encouragement.
+Nothing does more to lubricate the rough spots than a good dose of encouragement.
 Good leaders care.
 Strong leaders lift others up.
-Not everyone is good at encouragement – I understand that.
+Not everyone is good at encouragement—I understand that.
 And now that I’ve acknowledged it, you may never use it as an excuse again.
-If you have been called to lead—and every one of us has that calling in some aspect of our lives—then you have been called to encourage—period.
+If you have been called to lead—and every one of us has that calling in some aspect of our lives—then you have been called to encourage, period.

 Great leaders energize and inspire those they lead.
 Even as they face their own daily struggles and stresses, leaders look for ways to energize and motivate the people around them.